What makes curly hair curly?

 Shape of Follicle

 The shape of the follicle is a big contributor to the curl pattern.
 It is theorized that the angle of the follicle bend will determine the level of curl the hair will have.
 The follicle is not always placed perpendicular to the scalp, which is how most diagrams are illustrated.
 They can bend at different angles, putting a variable amount of force on the developing hair.
-These are examples of the three types of bends in three dimensions.
+The following figure illustrates examples of the three types of bends in three dimensions.

 A(i) will create straight hair, A(ii) will create wavy hair, and A(iii) will create curly hair.